snarfblam/pet-match/README.md

 ## Hello Team

+Branches:
+- `master` - Everything ends up here
+- `dev` - My own branch, because I'm special
+- `tests` - Tests currently reside here.
+The should obviously be merged into master, but I haven't quite gotten there.
+- forks - Everyone else is working on their own fork

+## Hello Team

 This is our repository.
 We will fill it with exciting and wonderful things at a feverish pace.
 Don't forget to `npm install`!

 The server runs on port 8080, and there is a .env file that you will need to provide with your local SQL server info/credentials.
 A schema is included (`/db/schema.sql`) that will create the database for sequelize to use.
 Sequelize is currently initialized with `{force: true}`.
 The database will be re-initailized every run so we can freely modify the database structure.